-Founded in March 7, 1963, the NIH Radio Amateur Club has provided over a half century of voluntary public service, safety, and emergency-preparedness communications to the National Institutes of Health, and to the local, regional, national and international communities.
+Founded in March 7, 1963, at the NIH campus in Bethesda, the NIH Radio Amateur Club has provided over a half century of voluntary public service, safety, and emergency-preparedness communications to the National Institutes of Health, and to local, regional, national and international communities.

 NIHRAC is affiliated with the National Institutes of Health, the primary U.S. Federal Government organization responsible for medical and behavioral research.
 NIH supports our club with facilities and equipment to promote the technical and professional development of our membership, enabling us to provide a higher level of service to our community and nation.

 We are an integral part of the NIH Continuity of Operations Plan (COOP) and maintain a close working relationship with The NIH Clinical Center, the hospital on the Bethesda, MD campus.
 Because of this role, our Club facility is called the NIHRAC Volunteer Emergency Communications Facility (VECF).
-Our club participates in the biannual emergency preparedness exercise by providing communications at the hospital and other emergency preparedness events (for example, see this NIH Record article).
-We also collaborate with the National Library of Medicine on the Bethesda Hospital Emergency Preparedness Partnership (BHEPP), providing radio operation and engineering expertise for an emergency communications research project that makes use of Winlink 2000.
-See our EmComm Support page for additional details.
+Our club participates in emergency preparedness exercises by providing communications at the hospital and other emergency preparedness events (for example, see this NIH Record article).
+We also collaborate with the National Library of Medicine on the Bethesda Hospital Emergency Preparedness Partnership (BHEPP), providing radio operating and engineering expertise for an emergency communications research and development project.
+See our NIH EmComm Support page for additional details.

 NIHRAC has a long standing affiliation with the Montgomery County, Maryland RACES/ARES, and the Maryland Emergency Management Agency (MEMA).
 The Club is also AMSAT Life Member Society #20 (since about 1970), and Club Sponsor of The Mid-Atlantic Repeater Council (T-MARC).
 We are also responsible for NIH's affiliation with Army-MARS.